 If YES then you can put it back on your sheIf.

 Make a note of when you last assessed this book.
 If it’s still unread one year after that date, then it’s clearly not for you.
 Out it should go.

 You love reading.
 But you also love buying books.
-Unless you control the number of new items coming into your library you’re never going to slay the TBR monster.
+Unless you control the number of new items coming into your library you’re never going to conquer that TBR mountain.

-But you could use a variation on that theme.
-As an example: for every five books you read from your TBR you allow yourself to buy one new book..
+- one in for every five out – for every five books you read/discard from the TBR you allow yourself to buy one new title

 Yes it really is that simple.

 Books are meant to be read.
 They’re not ornaments.
 But then you knew that didn’t you?

 So all you have to do is read the ones you haven’t read until now.

 If you find it difficult to decide what to read next, there are multiple challenges in the blogosphere that can help you overcome indecision.
 Bev who blogs at My Reader’s Block hosts a MountTBR Challenge every year for example.